Lakneswaran/shades-generator/README.md

-# TODO-LIST with reactjs & Tailwind
+# TODO-LIST with reactjs & CSS & Tailwind

 ## Explanation to use